European Frog-bit

 Key Features

-- Heart or kidney-shaped floating leaves
+- Small heart-shaped or kidney-shaped leaves

 - Three-petaled white flowers with yellow centers